 There is nothing specifically unusual in the formation of extreme mass ratio BH-NS mergers.
-Similar evolutionary routes are responsible for non-extreme BH-NS mass ratio systems (see \cite{klencki2018impact}).
-BH-NS progenitors experience two major binary interactions (CE and RLOF) and are subject to one strong supernova explosion forming a NS.
-The natal kick ($243\kms$ in case of the example shown in Fig.~\ref{fig.evol1}) produced during the SN can make the BH-NS system highly eccentric.
-This reduces the time to final merger, allowing such systems to merge within Hubble time and be detected by LIGO/Virgo.
-However, for extreme mass ratio systems there is no mass ejection during merger and therefore these mergers are not expected to produce EM (e.g., kilonova or short GRB) signals (see Sec.~\ref{sec.em}).
+Similar evolutionary routes are responsible for nonextreme BH-NS mass ratio systems (see \cite{klencki2018impact}).
+BH-NS progenitors experience two major binary interactions (CE and RLOF) and are subject to one strong supernova explosion forming an NS.
+The natal kick ($243\kms$ in the case of the example shown in Fig.~\ref{fig.evol1}) produced during the supernova can make the BH-NS system highly eccentric.
+This reduces the time to final merger, allowing such systems to merge within Hubble time and to be detected by LIGO/Virgo.
+However, for extreme mass ratio systems there is no mass ejection during the merger and therefore these mergers are not expected to produce EM (e.g., kilonova or short GRB) signals (see Sec.~\ref{sec.em}).